Sprouts Farmers Market (NASDAQ:SFM) Updates FY 2022 Earnings Guidance

+Sprouts Farmers Market (NASDAQ:SFM – Get Rating) last released its quarterly earnings data on Thursday, February 24th.
+The company reported $0.32 earnings per share for the quarter, beating analysts’ consensus estimates of $0.30 by $0.02.
+The firm had revenue of $1.49 billion for the quarter, compared to analyst estimates of $1.47 billion.
+Sprouts Farmers Market had a net margin of 4.00% and a return on equity of 25.41%.
+The business’s quarterly revenue was down 6.8% compared to the same quarter last year.
+During the same period last year, the firm earned $0.59 earnings per share.
+As a group, research analysts forecast that Sprouts Farmers Market will post 2.23 EPS for the current year.

-In other Sprouts Farmers Market news, Director Terri F. Graham sold 3,623 shares of the firm’s stock in a transaction dated Friday, March 4th.
-The stock was sold at an average price of $33.53, for a total transaction of $121,479.19.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, insider Dan J. Sanders sold 5,412 shares of the firm’s stock in a transaction dated Monday, March 7th.
+In related news, Director Terri F. Graham sold 3,623 shares of the company’s stock in a transaction that occurred on Friday, March 4th.
+The stock was sold at an average price of $33.53, for a total value of $121,479.19.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, insider Dan J. Sanders sold 5,412 shares of the stock in a transaction on Monday, March 7th.
 The shares were sold at an average price of $32.68, for a total value of $176,864.16.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 105,946 shares of company stock valued at $3,416,200.
-0.42% of the stock is owned by corporate insiders.
+Insiders have sold 105,946 shares of company stock worth $3,416,200 over the last quarter.
+0.42% of the stock is currently owned by corporate insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Barclays PLC grew its position in shares of Sprouts Farmers Market by 18.6% in the fourth quarter.
-Barclays PLC now owns 271,296 shares of the company’s stock valued at $8,053,000 after purchasing an additional 42,533 shares during the last quarter.
-MML Investors Services LLC acquired a new stake in shares of Sprouts Farmers Market in the fourth quarter valued at about $240,000.
-Marshall Wace LLP grew its position in shares of Sprouts Farmers Market by 559.2% in the fourth quarter.
-Marshall Wace LLP now owns 86,512 shares of the company’s stock valued at $2,567,000 after purchasing an additional 73,389 shares during the last quarter.
-Stifel Financial Corp grew its position in shares of Sprouts Farmers Market by 45.5% in the fourth quarter.
-Stifel Financial Corp now owns 30,954 shares of the company’s stock valued at $919,000 after purchasing an additional 9,677 shares during the last quarter.
-Finally, Sei Investments Co. grew its position in shares of Sprouts Farmers Market by 28.7% in the fourth quarter.
-Sei Investments Co. now owns 211,291 shares of the company’s stock valued at $6,270,000 after purchasing an additional 47,106 shares during the last quarter.
+Several hedge funds have recently bought and sold shares of SFM.
+Barclays PLC lifted its stake in shares of Sprouts Farmers Market by 18.6% during the 4th quarter.
+Barclays PLC now owns 271,296 shares of the company’s stock valued at $8,053,000 after buying an additional 42,533 shares in the last quarter.
+MML Investors Services LLC bought a new position in Sprouts Farmers Market in the 4th quarter worth about $240,000.
+Marshall Wace LLP grew its stake in Sprouts Farmers Market by 559.2% during the fourth quarter.
+Marshall Wace LLP now owns 86,512 shares of the company’s stock valued at $2,567,000 after acquiring an additional 73,389 shares in the last quarter.
+Stifel Financial Corp grew its position in shares of Sprouts Farmers Market by 45.5% during the 4th quarter.
+Stifel Financial Corp now owns 30,954 shares of the company’s stock valued at $919,000 after purchasing an additional 9,677 shares in the last quarter.
+Finally, Sei Investments Co. increased its stake in Sprouts Farmers Market by 28.7% in the 4th quarter.
+Sei Investments Co. now owns 211,291 shares of the company’s stock worth $6,270,000 after acquiring an additional 47,106 shares during the last quarter.

 About Sprouts Farmers Market (Get Rating)